wp-plugins/cbxdynamicsidebar/README.txt

 e.g.

-1. Upload `cbxdynamicsidebar.php` to the `/wp-content/plugins/` directory
+1. Upload `cbxdynamicsidebar` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==